epam/ketcher/documentation/help.md

 - Select the Lasso or Rectangle Selection tool, and then drag the mouse to select the object.

-- `Ctrl-click` with the Lasso or Rectangle Selection tool.
+-`Ctrl-click`with the Lasso or Rectangle Selection tool.

 To select **multiple atoms, bonds, structures, or other objects**, do one of the following:

-- `Shift-click` with the Lasso or Rectangle Selection tool selects some (connected or not) atoms/bonds.
+-`Shift-click`with the Lasso or Rectangle Selection tool selects some (connected or not) atoms/bonds.

 - With the Lasso or Rectangle Selection tool click and drag the mouse around the atoms, bonds, or structures that you want to select.

-**Note** : `Ctrl+Shift-click each structure` with the Lasso or Rectangle Selection tool selects several structures.
+**Note** :`Ctrl+Shift-click each structure`with the Lasso or Rectangle Selection tool selects several structures.

 You can use the buttons of the _Main_ toolbar: